 The Well-being STEPS Program is designed to ensure students are supported in a variety of circumstances whilst at Holderness Academy.

 It is everybody's responsibility to safeguard one another.
-Please ensure we use CPOMS to log any concerns and inform the appropriate Pastoral Manager.

-The school Designated Safeguarding Lead (DSL) is Gary Truran, Tim Harris is the Deputy DSL and Angela Ruston is the Child Protection Officer.
+The school Designated Safeguarding Lead (DSL) is Kirsten Ashbridge and Angela Ruston is the Safeguarding Manager.

-Academy Rules-Bullying
+Anti-Bullying STEPS